 WASTEWATER

-Wastewater for the proposed subdivision will be provided by the use of individual on-site wastewater treatment systems (septicdrain fields).
+Wastewater for the proposed subdivision will be provided by the use of individual on-site wastewater treatment systems (septic/drain fields).
 The Environmental Health Office will review and issue approval for the lots for adequacy and impact of the wastewater systems on groundwater quality and will issue a determination of non-significant impacts in a Certificate of Subdivision Approval.
 (Source: Application for Preliminary Plat: Item – 30, Sanitation Requirements)

 STORMWATER